 Sweet Pea Flower Meaning & Symbolism

 Sweet peas, which are the April birth flower, are a symbol of blissful pleasure primarily because of their vibrant colors.
 In the language of flowers, the lovely blooms are a thoughtful way to say thank you as they further symbolize gratitude.

 People have developed the language of flowers over centuries – millennia, even.
 Red is often associated with romance, though also with courage and strength.
 Purple means royalty, while blue creates relaxation and pink is playful.

 Common Sweet Pea Flower Colors

 Sweetpea is available in almost any flower color of the floral rainbow.
 That includes:

 … and more.
 One color that isn’t available is yellow.
 The yellow sweet pea shares the fate of the blue rose.
 It still eludes cultivators to this day.

 Some florists address the problem by dying flowers.
 This process involves watering neutral-colored plants, like white or ivory, with a yellow solution.
-They will pull it up through their stems and it will enter the bloom, coloring it.
+The plants pull the solution up through their stems, and it enters the bloom, coloring it.

 The Cultural Significance of Sweet Pea Flowers

 Sweet Pea Flowers in the Victorian Era

 According to legend, that same Sicilian monk sent the Mediterranean-born sweet pea to England shortly after finding it.
-Sweet peas have played a starring role in English botany ever since then, especially during Henry Eckford’s late Victorian times.
+Sweet peas have played a starring role in English botany ever since, especially during Henry Eckford’s late Victorian era and the classical period of floriography.

 Sweet Pea Flowers in French Culture

 In France, sweet peas have a long-held association with brides.
 Giving her sweet peas is meant to symbolize good luck on her wedding day and in her marriage.

 Suitable Gifting Occasions

 One can give sweet peas all the time.
-Popular occasions include as a birthday flower in April, gestures of friendship, and farewell messages.
+Popular occasions include a birthday flower in April, gestures of friendship, and farewell messages.

 Popular Sweet Pea Arrangement Styles

 Sweet peas complement other flowers well.
-Their upright growth habit also makes them a good cut flower for bouquets by themselves.
+Their upright growth habit also makes them a good cut flower for bouquets.
 You can put them in vases and bouquets, as well as more elaborate arrangements.

 Sweet Pea: The Best New Blossom in Your Life